lamby/strava-running-tss-estimator/README.rst

  * Click "Load unpacked extension" and select the directory you have stored this code.

- * Refresh any page on Strava - the extension will now be active.
+ * Refresh a "Pace Distribution" page on Strava; the estimated Training Stress Score will be displayed next to the calories and elevation stats.